 Due to unprecedented times since lockdown in March 2020.
 There are still abnormal delays in the Timber supply chain globally because of the processing mills being shut.
 This has been further compounded by them also closing for their normal summer breaks.
-QTD are doing there upmost to reduce these delays in getting material to their customers and can only appologise.
+QTD are doing there upmost to reduce these delays in getting material to their customers and can only apologise.
 However, QTD request that all customers allow longer than normal lead times when ordering material so that they are not unduly affected by these delays.
 To help QTD are providing free of charge storage facilities on orders placed in advance so that customers can call for delivery of their material when they need it.
-These current circumstances are completly out of QTD’s control and therefore cannot accept any liability for onsite delays or costs that may occur as a result of these delays.
+These current circumstances are completely out of QTD’s control and therefore cannot accept any liability for onsite delays or costs that may occur as a result of these delays.

 Services and Brands

 Any work that is carried out for and on behalf of QTD Ltd will comply with its terms and conditions of business so as not to be to the detriment of QTD’s standing in the market and will strictly adhere to QTD’s branding and marketing policies.
 QTD are not liable for any product claims or the misuse or misinterpretation of its website content and is used at the client’s discretion.
 The company name, websites, domain names, images, text and description of services are wholly owned by QTD and are protected by copyright law and will not be altered, removed from the internet or used in any way unless by prior written consent from QTD.
 QTD reserves the right to charge for images taken by third parties of their branded trademark products if QTD have not been credited for that product.
 QTD retains all intellectual property rights on all projects designed and built by QTD.
 Should a client project require planning permission it is entirely the client’s responsibility for obtaining all necessary consent.
 All services provided by QTD are bound by these terms of business.